-For students on our creative-writing courses who are working on historical fiction, or who are writing something based around a historical figure, questions about how much or how little a writer should rely on research, and how much they should invent, come up regularly.
+Want to know how to write historical fiction?
+Or perhaps you’re writing something based around a historical figure?
+If so, questions about how much or how little a writer should rely on research, and how much they should invent, come up regularly.
 History offers compelling and dramatic stories ready made for use in fiction, along with a cast of larger-than-life characters.
 But it can pose problems too.
-Curtis Brown Creative tutor and bestselling historical novelist Suzannah Dunn explains:
+Bestselling historical novelist and tutor on our creative writing courses Suzannah Dunn explains:

 ‘When I first wrote a historical novel, it was such a relief to have the ending decided for me!
 Before that, I’d found endings difficult.
 Well, actually, I’d found plots in general difficult – but now, courtesy of the historical record, here they are, ready-made.